 You don’t want hidden fees to pop up after the wedding (there will be enough last-minute expenses as it is).
 Make sure the cancellation policy and associated fees are also in the contract.
 "Fees should be listed in your invoice or contract ahead of time," says Lillian Wright of Mimosa Floral Design.
 "Sometimes there can be fees for damaged rental items, or if your party is extended, you may incur a late fee for the breakdown staff."

 10. When will the balance be due?

-While there’s no hard and fast rule, florists generally request payment about two weeks before the wedding.
+While there’s no hard and fast rule, many florists generally request payment 30 days prior to your wedding day.